 - - Critical reasoning

-The GMAT Cheat Sheet can best help you if you have made it yourself and if you review and follow it on a regular basis.
+A cheat sheet can best help you if you have made it yourself and if you review and follow it on a regular basis.